Interdisciplinary Myanmar Conference, Kraków

 25. – 27.
 May 2021

-2021 marks ten years since Myanmar initiated reforms which seem under question now, following the recent coup.
+2021 marks ten years since Myanmar initiated reforms which seem under question now, following the February 1st coup.
 In 2011 a process of transferring power to a nominally civilian government began, to the surprise of many observers.
 After the remarkable win of the 2015 elections, the NLD took over the government.
 Nonetheless, times remained tumultuous for Myanmar and within the shortness of the past ten years, it turned from pariah to darling of the international community – only to be condemned again for its atrocities against one of the minorities, the Rohingya.
 Now, after the recent coup the transition is in serious danger.

 The term „transition” is frequently used in this context and refers to a very ambiguous process.
 As the title of the conference indicates, neither the genesis nor the outcomes of the complex and fascinating recent period of Myanmar’s history can be clearly defined.

 Puls Azji, The Jagiellonian University of Kraków & Myanmar Institut invite scholars from all fields of Myanmar studies to present their research, and to share their knowledge and expertise in discussions about various aspects of Myanmar’s transformation.
 This year’s conference will be particularly unique and interesting.
 Following conferences organized by the Myanmar Institute in Bonn, Zürich, Konstanz, Passau and Stuttgart in the continuity of the conferences in Zürich and Berlin, this will be the first conference beyond the German-speaking countries at a very special place: The Jagiellonian University in Kraków, Poland.
 Founded in 1364, it is one of the oldest universities in Europe.